 From 1995 to 2001 she worked with mouse models of learning and memory at the Cold Spring Harbor Laboratory (NY, USA) and at UCLA (LA, USA) under the supervision of Alcino Silva.
 She then worked at the Department of Anatomy, Cambridge University (UK) with Wolfram Schultz from 2002 to 2008, doing in vivo monkey neurophysiology and subsequently moved to the Cambridge Institute of Medical Research doing research on human mendelian disorders with Geoff Woods.

 She has moved to Portugal in 2012 and joined the group of Deolinda Lima at IBMC/i3S/FMUP.
 Having spent some time at a portuguese CRO company (Keypoint) she become a Investigador Auxiliar at EPIUnit at the Epidemiologia Perinatal e Pediátrica group through the DOCnet project.
+She is currently pursuing a project on chronotype and social jet lag and how this influences overall health.

-She has an eclectic background having worked in research projects in the broad field of the neurosciences using several experimental models (cellullar, mouse, monkey, human) and techniques (molecular biology, behavioral tests and electrophysiology) exploring the psychological and molecular mechanisms of biological processed relating to learning, memory, decision and choice under uncertainty, pain and neuro-development.
+She has an eclectic background having worked in research projects in the broad field of the neurosciences using several experimental models (cellullar, mouse, monkey, human) and techniques (molecular biology, behavioral tests and electrophysiology) exploring the physiological and molecular mechanisms of biological processed relating to learning, memory, decision and choice under uncertainty, pain and neuro-development.
 She has published several papers in international peer-reviewed journals.